Merkle Root

 Lightweight Wallets

-Thanks to merkle trees, you can create lightweight wallets (or "thin nodes") that can verify when a transaction has made it in to a block, without the overhead of having to download and store the entire the blockchain.
+Thanks to merkle trees, you can create lightweight wallets (or "thin nodes") that can verify when a transaction has made it into a block, without the overhead of having to download and store the entire the blockchain.

-These wallets just download and store block headers (80 bytes each, instead of 1 MB+ blocks), and use the merkle roots inside them (along with merkle proofs they receive from full archival nodes) to verify that a transaction has made it in to a block.
+These wallets just download and store block headers (80 bytes each, instead of 1 MB+ blocks), and use the merkle roots inside them (along with merkle proofs they receive from full archival nodes) to verify that a transaction has made it into a block.

 A popular example of a lightweight wallet is Electrum.